 Have you ever wondered why some brands like Nike and Apple stand out in your mind more than others?
-There’s been a lot written about consumer behavior and how people make decisions.
+There's been a lot written about consumer behaviour and how people make decisions.
 But one of the factors that influence people is their connection to a brand archetype.

 A brand archetype is the most essential part of your brand.
 Without brand archetypes, your brand experience is weak and your brand story will fail to resonate with your target audience.

 In this article, we will discuss the 12 brand archetypes and their characteristics.
 We will also look at examples of how big brands use archetypes to create deep, lasting connections with their target audience.

 What are Brand Archetypes?

 Archetypes are present in stories, movies, and fairy tales, where they act as symbols that resonate with our subconscious.
 They unite us through shared cultural experiences and help us make sense of an uncertain world.

 In branding terms, archetypes offer an alternative to rational thinking when it comes to defining the character of your brand.
 Instead of relying on what you think you know about your customers and their needs, it tells you to look at the way people already behave.